THE UNIVERSITY OF UTAH IS COMMITTED TO MAINTAINING A PROFESSIONAL WORKING AND LEARNING ENVIRONMENT FOR ALL.

-Incidents reported to OEO/Title IX are generally not reported to the police (exceptions may include circumstances where concerns exist for the broader campus community).
-Incidents reported to the police are reported to OEO/Title IX.
+Incidents reported to OEO/Title IX are generally not reported to the police (exceptions may occur when circumstances raise concerns of safety of others, including the broader campus community).
+Incidents reported to the University of Utah police are reported to OEO/Title IX.

 Criminal and university administrative processes are independent of one another and may result in different outcomes and resolutions.

 GENERAL OEO INVESTIGATIVE PROCESS